hdShang/arxiv-daily/docs/cs-RO/2025-09-02/papers/250902727v2-acrobotics-a-generalist-approach-to-quadrupedal-robots-parkour.md

 ---
 layout: default
-title: Acrobotics: A Generalist Approach to Quadrupedal Robots' Parkour
+title: "Acrobotics: A Generalist Approach to Quadrupedal Robots' Parkour"
 ---

 # Acrobotics: A Generalist Approach to Quadrupedal Robots' Parkour